burger icon

 Rules & Rights: Read the Boring Bits or Learn the Hard Way

-One account, real details, and stick to your own backyard-if you're too young or from a blocked country, game over.
+One account, real details, and stick to your own backyard.
 Bonus rules-like max bets, expiry, and eligible games-can make or break your wins, so check them in detail.
 Suspicious or duplicate accounts?
 Instant axe.
-If you run into a dispute, the full roadmap's in the terms.
+If you run into a dispute, the full roadmap’s in the terms.
 I used to skip reading them until a random bonus clause cost me a payout.
 Never again.

 The fine print?
 It’s blunt: gambling is for fun, not profit.
 Want to get rich here?
 Bad news-you’re playing the wrong game.
 Casino can pause your account for fraud, dodgy details, or wild play.
 Read the terms before you click “agree”-I learned that lesson after getting my account frozen over “irregular play.”
 Still stings, but fair cop in hindsight.